Looking at your sunscreen bottle, you may be wondering – what does SPF mean? And how does it protect from sun damage?

-Federal law requires manufacturers to include the sun protection factor (SPF) on each label of sunscreen.
+SPF stands for sun protection factor.
+Federal law requires manufacturers to include the SPF on each label of sunscreen.
 This number tells you how much protection the sunscreen provides from UVB rays.
 UVB rays are the type of UV rays that damage the outermost layer of your skin and cause skin cancer.

-You’ll also want to make sure your sunscreen is broad-spectrum.
-This means is protects against UVB rays and UVA rays, which are UV rays that cause skin aging and wrinkles.
+You’ll also want to make sure you use a broad-spectrum sunscreen.
+This means it protects against UVB rays and UVA rays, which are UV rays that cause skin aging and wrinkles.

 The best sunscreen in the world loses its effectiveness if you don’t use it properly.
 Apply sunscreen 15 minutes before going outside and reapply as needed.
-This includes immediately after swimming or sweating.
-It’s also important to use enough sunscreen to cover your body, and you should apply it to all exposed skin, including the back of your ears, your neck and the top of your feet.
+This includes water-resistant sunscreens, which protect your skin for up to 40 minutes of swimming.
+It’s also important to use the right amount of sunscreen to cover your body.
+Be sure to apply it to all exposed skin, including the back of your ears, your neck and the top of your feet.

 If you’re concerned about your skin cancer risk or want to learn more about taking care of your skin, take a look at the dermatology and skin care services offered at Bon Secours.